McCartney, Rowling promoted in the queen's Birthday Honors

-FILE- In this Wednesday, Oct.
-1, 2014 file photo, Paul McCartney performs during a benefit concert at the Tobin Center, in San Antonio, Texas.
+FILE - In this Thursday, Sept.
+27, 2012 file photo, British author J.K.
+Rowling poses for photographers at the Southbank Centre in London.
 Paul McCartney and J.K.
-Rowling just got promoted, so to speak, in Britain’s hierarchy, Friday, June 16, 2017.
-(AP Photo/Eric Gay, File)
+Rowling just got promoted, so to speak, in Britain’s hierarchy, Friday, June 16, 2016.
+(AP Photo/Lefteris Pitarakis, File)

 Paul McCartney and J.K.
 Rowling just got promoted, so to speak, in Britain's hierarchy.